 Chemistry of Ampakines

-Ampakines are sss that positively modulate a-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA)-type glutamate receptors.
+Ampakines are compounds that positively modulate a-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA)-type glutamate receptors in brain tissue.
+For shorthand they are often referred to as glutamate activators.

 Cells of the oligodendroglial lineage express Ca2+-permeable alpha-amino-3-hydroxy-5-methyl-4-isoxazolepropionate-preferring glutamate receptors (AMPA-GluR) during development.
 Prolonged activation of their AMPA-GluR causes Ca2+ overload, resulting in excitotoxic death.
 Oligodendroglial progenitors and immature oligodendrocytes are susceptible to excitotoxicity, whereas mature oligodendrocytes are resistant.
 An unresolved issue has been why Ca2+-permeability of AMPA-GluR varies so markedly with oligodendroglial development, although the level of expression of edited GluR2, an AMPA-GluR subunit which blocks Ca2+ entry, is relatively constant.
 To address this question, we performed Ca2+ imaging, molecular and electrophysiological analyses using purified cultures of the rat oligodendroglial lineage.
-We demonstrate that transient up-regulation of expression of GluR3 and GluR4 subunits in oligodendroglial progenitors and immature oligodendrocytes results in the assembly by these cells, but not by oligodendroglial pre-progenitors or mature oligodendrocytes, of a population of AMPA-GluR which lack GluR2.
+They are "glutamate activators".

 The synaptic targets that the ampakine compounds hit are involved in communication between parts of the brain.
 They also influence the production of growth factors.
 This is part of the reason researchers think there are potential therapeutic applications.